namnguyen059/continuous-deployment-to-gke-cluster/README.md

      - **Credentials**: Select the credentials you added in the previous step.
      - **Jenkins URL**: The URL of your Jenkins instance (e.g., `http://<your-jenkins-url>:8080`).

-3. **Test the Connection:**
-   - After entering the details, click the **Test Connection** button to verify that Jenkins can connect to the GKE cluster using the provided token.

-### Step 3: Add Kubernetes Pod Template in Jenkins

-1. Under the Kubernetes cloud configuration, click **Add Pod Template**.
-2. Provide the following details for the pod template:
-   - **Name**: A name for the pod template.
-   - **Namespace**: The namespace where the pod will run (`model-serving`).
-   - **Labels**: A label to identify this pod template.
-3. Configure the container details:
-   - **Name**: A name for the container.
-   - **Docker Image**: The Docker image to use for the Jenkins agent.
-   - **Command**: (optional) Command to run inside the container.
-   - **Args**: (optional) Arguments for the command.

-### Step 4: Test the Configuration

-1. Create a new Jenkins job or configure an existing one.
-2. Under the **Build Environment** section, check **Restrict where this project can be run**.
-3. In the **Label Expression** field, enter the label you specified in the pod template.
-4. Save and run the job to ensure it triggers a Kubernetes pod in your GKE cluster.